Cloud-HM/pywbem3/README.md

 Installation
 ------------
 There is no PyPI package.
-For now, make a `pywbem` folder in your site-packages folder and put the contents of this repo inside it.
+For now, make a `pywbem3` folder in your site-packages folder and put the contents of this repo inside it.

 Documentation
 -------------